-Gas analyser system integration: the 6 key points
+Gas analysis system integration: the 6 key points

-You have decided to purchase or develop an industrial analysis system for your process.
-This is a very important decision that will impact the efficiency and performance of your facilities..
+You have decided to purchase or develop a gas analysis system for your industrial process.
+This is a very important decision which will have an impact on the efficiency and performance of your plant.

 When designing a gas analysis system for an industrial environment, there are 6 key points to consider.

-In this blog post, we will detail them and explain how they can impact the overall success of your gas analysis system.
+In this blog post, we'll detail them and explain how they can impact the overall success of your gas analysis system.

 1st key point: The detection technology of the industrial gas analyser system